UCHMS19-20/final-project-animal-crossing/README.md

 # **Olivia Qiu's Final Tech Project** - Animal Crossing: Magnet Edition

 ## Description
-  My game is heavily based on the Nintendo game *Animal Crossing*.
+  My game is heavily based on the Nintendo game series *Animal Crossing*.
 In *Animal Crossing*, the player is the mayor of a town in which all the villagers are animals.
-The purpose of the gme is to acquire and decorate a house, develop the town, and make friends with the villagers of your town.
+The purpose of the game is to acquire and decorate a house, develop the town, and make friends with the villagers of your town.

   My version of the game features less gameplay than the real *Animal Crossing*, but some parts (like the art and the characters) are the same!